in

 Thermoplastic (Faux Metal)

-Modern kitchen with gold faux metal backsplash black cabinets Thermoplastic is a specialty material that is made of plastic but looks very much like metal.
+Kitchen with gold faux backsplash Thermoplastic is a specialty material made of plastic but looks very much like metal.
 This material comes in sheets or rolls, can be cut with household scissors, and easily clings to the wall with just a few strips of double-sided tape.

 Mirror